What is a Hospital Lien?

-A hospital lien is a right granted to hospitals and emergency services providers that allows them to claim payment for their services out of any money recovered by the injured person in a personal injury claim against someone who caused the injury.
 The phrase: “hospital lien” is short for “hospital and emergency services lien.”
-It is a right created by statute that attaches automatically and is often accompanied by written notice of a hospital lien although this is not required.
-The lien applies only in emergency situations and to reasonable and necessary medical care provided as a result of the emergency for a set period.
+It is a right created by statute that attaches automatically but must be perfected by the hospital by providing proper notice.
+The lien only applies only in emergency situations and to reasonable and necessary medical care provided as a result of the emergency for a set period.

 Why Did I Receive Notice of A Hospital Lien?

 You most likely received this because you were recently treated a the hospital for an injury that was caused by someone else’s negligence.
-When you are in an accident whether it is a car accident, a dog bite, or any other type of accident, if the treating hospital suspects it was caused by someone else, they will file a lien to prevent that person or his insurance carrier from settling your case without paying the hospital’s bills.
+When you are in an accident whether it is a car accident, a dog bite, or any other type of accident, if the treating hospital suspects it was caused by someone else, they will file a lien to give notice and prevent that person or his insurance carrier from settling your case without paying the hospital’s bills.
 By filing a lien in the County records and sending you written notice, they give notice to any lawyer representing you as well as any insurance company representing the person who caused your injury that failure to pay their claim will result in them suing those persons directly.

 When Does a Hospital Lien Attach?